JamieBort/Learning-Directory/Heroku/TourOfHeroesOnHeroku/README.md

 [Deploy the angular “Tour of heroes” tutorial on Heroku](https://trello.com/c/dxi8F2so/232-deploy-the-angular-tour-of-heroes-tutorial-on-heroku) Trello card associated with this directory.

 The [Tour Of Heroes On Heroku](https://github.com/JamieBort/LearningDirectory/tree/master/Heroku/TourOfHeroesOnHeroku) directory in the GitHub repo.

-NOTE: Running into issues.
-Going to pause here and look at different tutorials.